horoeka-2020/kapture/README.md

 AIM: To encourage interaction with nature by capturing images/descriptions of native birds

 ## Known issue
 There is currently a known issue with the login and logout functionality through authenticare.
 This prevents existing users being able to login once they have logged out.
-This issue is being worked on under https://github.com/horoeka-2020/kapture/issues/160
+This issue is being worked on under https://github.com/horoeka-2020/kapture/issues/160.
+There is a project intention to attempt to replace authenticare with OAuth.

-A workaround has been put in place to hardcode user details to allow exposure to application functionality.
+A workaround has been put in place to hardcode user details to allow users to review application functionality.

 ## User Stories